surendrababu-sec/pqc-soc-readiness/MONTH-3-NOTES.md

-# Month 3 – Lattice-Based Digital Signatures: Mathematical Foundations of CRYSTALS-Dilithium (ML-DSA)
+# Month 3 - Lattice-Based Digital Signatures: Mathematical Foundations of CRYSTALS-Dilithium (ML-DSA)

 ---

 ## Overview

-Month 2 covered CRYSTALS-Kyber — a Key Encapsulation Mechanism built on lattice problems.
+Month 2 covered CRYSTALS-Kyber - a Key Encapsulation Mechanism built on lattice problems.
 Kyber solves the problem of secure key exchange.
 But secure communication requires more than just confidentiality.
 It also requires authentication: the ability to prove that a message genuinely came from who it claims to come from, and that it hasn't been tampered with in transit.

 That's what digital signatures do.
 And in a post-quantum world, we need digital signatures that remain secure even against adversaries armed with quantum computers.

 This month's focus is CRYSTALS-Dilithium, standardised by NIST as FIPS 204 under the name ML-DSA (Module-Lattice-based Digital Signature Algorithm).
-Like Kyber, Dilithium is built on lattice problems — specifically the hardness of MLWE and MSIS — and its design is most clearly understood as a lattice-based adaptation of the classical Schnorr signature scheme.
+Like Kyber, Dilithium is built on lattice problems - specifically the hardness of MLWE and MSIS, and its design is most clearly understood as a lattice-based adaptation of the classical Schnorr signature scheme.

 The source material for this month is the lecture series by Professor Alfred Menezes (University of Waterloo, August 2024), combined with the NIST FIPS 204 specification and the original CRYSTALS-Dilithium paper (IACR Transactions on Cryptographic Hardware and Embedded Systems, Vol. 2018, No. 1, pp. 238–268).